Other support and helplines

 We also offer a self-help service with the library; we will recommend books to you on many common psychological difficulties and you can then access them free at the library.

-Cruse Bereavement Care Scotland - Bereavement support website with helpful material and resources as well as a dedicated helpline number.
+Cruse Bereavement Care Scotland – bereavement support website with helpful material and resources and a dedicated helpline number.

-Breathing Space Scotland - offer advice, information and a confidential telephone helpline to anyone who is struggling with depression.
+Breathing Space Scotland – offers advice, information and a confidential telephone helpline to anyone who is struggling with depression.

-Depression Alliance Scotland's site contains information, access to support groups and an email and telephone helpline.
+Depression Alliance Scotland – contains information, access to support groups and an email and telephone helpline.
 There is also advice for helping friends or family who may be depressed.

 Drugs and alcohol

-Know the Score - Information and resources concerning drug use and its effects.
+Know the Score – provides information and resources concerning drug use and its effects.

-Alcohol Concern - Advice and support with concerns about your own or someone else's drinking.
+Alcohol Concern – gives advice and support with concerns about your own or someone else's drinking.

-Living Life to the Full - Free online “life skills” course that uses a variety of interactive exercises to help you explore and deal with difficult issues.
+Living Life to the Full – offers free online life skills course that uses a variety of interactive exercises to help you explore and deal with difficult issues.
 The course includes sections on topics such as practical problem solving, techniques for controlling anxiety and changing unhelpful thoughts.
 You can work through these independently at your own pace.

-Mood Juice - Comprehensive self-help and information site with suggestions and advice on a wide range of concerns such as anxiety, depression, sleep difficulties, shyness and social phobias as well as issues such as debt and relationships.
-Contains printable worksheets to allow you to work through and find solutions to common problems.
+Mood Juice – is a comprehensive self-help and information web site with suggestions and advice on a wide range of concerns such as anxiety, depression, sleep difficulties, shyness and social phobias as well as issues such as debt and relationships.
+It has printable worksheets to allow you to work through and find solutions to common problems.

-Shape of Mind - Similar to Moodjuice, this interactive site provides useful techniques and coping strategies to deal with problems like anxiety, low mood, stress and self-harm.
+Shape of Mind – similar to Moodjuice, this interactive site provides useful techniques and coping strategies to help deal with problems like anxiety, low mood, stress and self-harm.

 General mental health and wellbeing

-Health In Mind's information site with links to many local services and sources of help and advice.
-Edspace also have a helpline should you be looking for specific information that you are having difficulty locating elsewhere.
+Health In Mind has links to many local services and sources of help and advice.

-The Mental Health Foundation's website contains free and downloadable podcasts on subjects such as stress, overcoming anxiety and relaxation techniques.
+The Mental Health Foundation website contains free downloadable podcasts on subjects such as stress, overcoming anxiety and relaxation techniques.

-Mind - Extensive online resource with information on a wide range of mental health matters.
+Mind – offers an extensive online resource with information on a wide range of mental health matters.

-The Royal College of Psychiatrists site contains readable, user friendly and accurate information about mental health problems.
+The Royal College of Psychiatrists website contains readable, user friendly and accurate information about mental health problems.